serghiou/download-pmc/README.md

 sh pmc_download.sh
 ```

-## To download one article at a time
+## To download one article package at a time

 1. Visit the [Open Access Subset](https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/) website of PubMed Central.